Service Charge Policy

 4.10 For leaseholders the services provided and the accompanying service charge will be defined solely by the lease.
 Any deviation from this will require a Deed of Variation(s), the enactment of which is to be paid entirely by the requesting/requiring party.

-4.11 Legislation generally requires service charges to be recovered within 18 months of the cost being incurred.
-The point at which a service cost is considered to have been incurred is the date on which the Trust made the associated payment.
+4.11 Legislation generally requires service charges to be demanded within 18 months of the cost being incurred.
+The point at which a service cost is considered to have been incurred is the date on which the Trust made the associated payment or received the demand for which payment should be made, whichever comes first.

 5. Major Works (Section 20)

-5.1 The Trust will comply with the Landlord and Tenant Act 1985 (as amended) and the Commonhold and Leasehold Reform Act 2002, in consulting with individual leaseholders and/or tenants on any service charge costs which exceed certain prescribed amounts per lease or tenancy agreement.
-This applies to repairs and some improvements (leaseholders only), or to contracts (Qualifying Long Term Agreements, or QLTA’s).
+5.1 The Trust will comply with the Landlord and Tenant Act 1985 (as amended) and the Commonhold and Leasehold Reform Act 2002, in consulting with individual leaseholders and/or tenants on any service charge costs which exceed certain prescribed amounts.
+This applies to Qualifying Works such as repairs and some improvements (‘Major Works’), or to contracts known as Qualifying Long Term Agreements, (‘QLTA’s’) which exceed 12 months.

-5.2 Where a service charge item will be greater than a certain amount per dwelling (at the time of writing, a £250 one-off cost or £100 for a contract of more than 12 months), the Trust will carry out statutory ‘Major Works’ (or ‘Section 20’) consultation procedures whereby the leaseholder and/or tenant is provided with an estimated cost and a proposed contractor before the work is carried out, upon which the leaseholder and/or tenant may comment.
+5.2 Where a service charge item will be greater than a certain amount per dwelling (at the time of writing, £250 for a one-off cost or £100 for a contract of more than 12 months), the Trust will carry out the statutory (or ‘Section 20’) consultation procedures.
+The leaseholder and/or tenant is provided with a notice that the Trust intends to carry out works or enter into a contract and then given the estimated cost and a proposed contractor before the work is carried out.
+The leaseholder and/or tenant may comment on the Trust’s intentions and the proposed costs and the Trust will give due consideration to the comments received in line with its statutory obligation.
+In certain circumstances the leaseholders and tenants have the right to nominate a contractor or supplier from whom we are obliged to try and obtain a cost estimate.
 The consultation process takes a minimum of three months.

-5.4 The Trust will seek payment of all leasehold Major Works bills either:
+5.4 The Trust will begin to seek payment of all leasehold Major Works bills after one month of issue, to be settled within 12 months of issue.

-5.5 Major Works costs to tenants (such as security contracts), where statutory consultation has been carried out, will be included in the annual service charge.
+5.5 Major Works costs to tenants (this will mostly be for QLTAs such as security contracts), where statutory consultation has been carried out, will be included in the annual service charge.
 They will not receive a separate bill.

 5.6 Major Works bills will be issued to leaseholders as soon as the Trust is able to verify the costs with an acceptable audit trail, but no later than 18 months after the costs were incurred.